 "I have personally experienced all that Florida has to offer, and I want to ensure that our State remains the best destination for Americans seeking an outstanding quality of life.
-Conservative leadership in Tallahassee will preserve the Florida we love, and promote the economic and educational innovations essential to Florida's Future."
+Conservative leadership will preserve the Florida we love, and promote the economic and educational innovations essential to Florida's Future."

 Born and raised in Brooklyn, New York, Byron Donalds is the product of a single parent household.
 Throughout his life, his mother made every sacrifice possible in order to give him the best opportunity at the American Dream.
 That philosophy his mother taught him, striving to leave future generations better than the current, is what leads him in his work, his home life and as a State Legislator.